Information For Prospective Students

 - MATH 240: Linear Algebra

 Applications are evaluated on the basis of educational and work experience, recommendation letters, and test scores.
 The General GRE (Graduate Record Examination) is required for all applicants.
-The Subject (Computer Science) GRE is optional (note this test will be discontinued after April 2013).
-The average score for the General GRE is: Verbal - 580 (prior to November 2011) or 158 (since November 2011), Quantitative - 780 (prior to November 2011) or 163 (since November 2011), and Analytical - 5.0.
+The average score for the General GRE is: Verbal - 158, Quantitative - 163, and Analytical - 5.0.
 International students require TOEFL (Test of English as a Foreign Language).
 Undergraduate grade point averages are generally 3.5 or above.
 However, each applicant is considered individually, and reasonable exceptions can be made in particular cases.

 Only a small fraction of those who apply are admitted to the graduate program.
 Satisfying the minimum requirements does not guarantee admission.
 Both GPA and GRE scores of students admitted in recent years have been much higher than the average scores.